 Once a report has been made staff must complete the Koorana Child Protection Log (Appendix 1).
 This Log must also be signed by the Service Operations Manager and have the MRG-Decision Report attached.

-At Preschool a copy of the Log and the MRG-Decision Report must be kept in the Confidential Envelope within the child's file.
-For all other children the Log and the MRG-Decision Report must be uploaded to Penelope and attached to the child and be filed in the Confidential Envelope within the child's file.
+At Preschool, a copy of the Log and the MRG-Decision Report must be kept in the Confidential Envelope within the child's file.

+For all other children, the Log and the MRG-Decision Report must be uploaded to Penelope and attached to the child.
+The hardcopy must be given to the Service Operations Manager for filing.